dpla-attic/exhibitions/README.md

 Branching
 ---------

-We consider of following branching rule:
+We use the  branching rule:
 * develop
 * testing
 * master

 We do development in the "develop" branch.
-When development is finished for each release, we merg the "develop" branch into "testing" branch.
+When development is finished for each release, we merge the "develop" branch into "testing" branch.
 Production ready code is finally merged into the "master" branch.